-The tsibble package extends the tidyverse to temporal-context data.
+The tsibble package extends the tidyverse to temporal data.
 Built on top of the tibble, a tsibble (or

-tbl_ts) is a data-centric format, following the tidy data principle (Wickham 2014).
+tbl_ts) is a data-centric format, following the tidy data principles (Wickham 2014).
 Compared to the conventional time series objects in R, for example

 tsibble() creates a tsibble object, and

 as_tsibble() is an S3 method to coerce other objects to a tsibble.
 An object that a vector/matrix underlies, such as

 mts, can be automated to a tsibble using